Synergistic Graph Fusion via Encoder Embedding: Theorem Proofs

+Therefore, each dimension is essentially a sample mean using $n_k$ observations per class, with a standard deviation of $O(\frac{1}{\sqrt{n_k}})$.
+Hence, the convergence rate for dimension $k$ is $O(\frac{1}{\sqrt{n_k}})$, and it is the same rate for any $m$.
+Now, if we consider the Euclidean norm of all dimensions, i.e.,

+its convergence rate is determined by the slowest across all dimensions, which ends up being $O(\max_{k=1,\ldots,K}\frac{1}{\sqrt{n_k}})$.
+Note that the probabilistic model assumed that all classes are non-trivial and $\pi_k >0$ for all $k$, it follows that $n_k=O(n)$ for all $k$, and the overall convergence rate can be simplified to $O(\frac{1}{\sqrt{n}})$. \end{proof}

+\begin{theorem} Suppose that $\{\mathbf{A}_{m}, m=1,\ldots,M\}$ follows the DC-SBM model in Section~\ref{sec1}.
+As the number of training vertices increases to infinity, the graph fusion embedding achieves asymptotically perfect vertex classification, i.e.,

-\begin{proof} First, note that the convergence in Theorem 1 applies to both training vertices and testing vertices, as the same $W$ is utilized, which is based on the labels of the training vertices only.
-As the number of training vertices approaches infinity, the embedding for a testing vertex of class $y$ equals the embedding for any training vertex of class $y$.
+if and only if there are no repeating rows in $\mathbf{\tilde{B}}$. \end{theorem} \begin{proof} First, it is important to note that the convergence described in Theorem~\ref{thm1} applies to both training vertices and testing vertices, as both use the same $W$ matrix that is based on the labels of the training vertices only.
+Consequently, the embedding for a testing vertex of class $k$ asymptotically equals the embedding for all training vertices of class $k$, which in turn converges to $\mathbf{\tilde{B}}(k,:)$.